htmlplus/element/README.md

 <details>
   <summary>isServer</summary>

-`isServer` is a way to understand to component is mounted in DOM or not.
+Is a way to understand to component is mounted in DOM or not.

 ```js
 import { Element, isServer } from '@htmlplus/element';